rawify/Fraction.js/README.md

 Quite okay, but yea - not as accurate as it could be.

-To approximate a number like *sqrt(5) - 2 as n / d*, you can reformat the equation as follows: *pow(n / d + 2, 2) is 5*
+Now it get's messy ;d To approximate a number like *sqrt(5) - 2 as n / d*, you can reformat the equation as follows: *pow(n / d + 2, 2) equals 5*.
+(It's not the best idea to approximate an irrational number as a rational one.
+That's not for what Fraction.js was invented for!)

-The formulated algorithm, which also generates the binary representation, could look like
+Then the following algorithm will generate the binary representation and the actual result.

 ```javascript
 var x = "/", s = "";